Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 - Financial institutions have no excuses;

-- Pension/endowment funds have no excuses;
+- Pension/donation funds have no excuses;

 - Concerns about the U.S. selling Bitcoin will disappear;

-- The U.S. may buy more Bitcoin;
+- The U.S. may purchase more Bitcoin;

 - The possibility of the government banning Bitcoin is zero.